 Unfortunately, the answer is "no," for the Wissahickon.
 Located in a city surrounded by millions, the forest shows significant signs of a degrading ecosystem.
 Lack of plant and tree diversity.
 Severe erosion problems along tributaries.
 Too few seedlings for a future healthy forest.
 Overabundance of deer herds, invasions of exotic plant species that choke out native vegetation, and human use that introduces water and air pollution, all contribute to a forest in need of our help.

-WRV has partnered with more than 50 community groups from across the Philadelphia region, individuals contributing tens of thousands of volunteer hours to accomplish our mission.
+WRV has partnered with more than 50 community groups from across the Philadelphia region, Thousands of individuals contributing tens of thousands of volunteer hours to accomplish our mission.
 Over the years, thousands of trees and shrubs have been planted, countless amounts of exotic invasive plant species have been removed, and our work has only begun.

 To accomplish our ambitious goals, your membership support is critical.
 Our members help us purchase more trees or tools, and fund WRV staff to coordinate the hard-working volunteer groups who help restore the Wissahickon.